Whitaker Center for STEM Education at Florida Gulf Coast University

 The biggest community successes include the Solar Go-Kart Challenge, SRO Program and the STEM Institute teacher workshops mentioned above.

-The SPARCT faculty development program is in its first year and has developed several unique assessments, both horizontal and vertical.
+The SPARCT faculty development program is beginning its second year and has developed several unique assessments, both horizontal and vertical.

-The Whitaker Center director has been involved in assisting faculty with evaluation and broader impacts.
+The Whitaker Center director has been involved in assisting faculty and community members with evaluation and broader impacts.

 Elements Contributing to Success

 During the lengthy history of the center, the directors had various responsibilities over the years.
 Previous directors were faculty with release time, a full-time administrative director (never a faculty member) was hired at one point.
 The Center has finally hit on a leadership strategy that appears to be working.
 The current director is a STEM Education faculty member with teaching responsibilities who is full-time (12-month) at the center.
 The leadership team's direction and history at the university is critical to the accountability of the center.
-Center oversight by the University plays an important role.
+Center oversight by the University and the director's ability to collaborate with multiple stakeholders plays an important role.
 The ability to reach across colleges and provide support for both faculty and students and act as a bridge to administration has contributed to the recent successes of this center.